mr2527/pop_OS-win10-KVM-setup/README.md

 Boot into your VM and double check the drivers.
 Make sure everything is working correctly.

-Now we can begin editing the XML for some changed that will boost performance!
+Now we can begin editing the XML for some changes that will boost performance!

 Navigate to `Overview` -> `XML` we got some dirty work to do.